Old Town Alexandria: History

-It was originally laid out in 1749, making it the oldest section of the city, and is a historic district.
-On July 9, 1790, Congress passed the Residence Act, which approved the creation of a national capital on the Potomac River, formed from land donated by the states of Maryland and Virginia, two pre-existing settlements were included in the territory: the port of Georgetown, Maryland, founded in 1751, and the port city of Alexandria, Virginia, founded in 1749.
+Market Square in Old Town is believed to be one of the oldest continuously operating marketplaces in the United States (since 1753), and, during colonial times, was the site of a slave market.
+Today it contains a large fountain, extensive landscaping, and a farmers' market each Saturday morning.
+Alexandria City Hall, including the mayor's office, is adjacent to Market Square.

 In the 1830s Alexandria's citizens petitioned Virginia to take back the land it had donated to form the district, through a process known as retrocession.
 The Virginia General Assembly voted in February 1846 to accept the return of Alexandria.
 On July 9, 1846, Congress agreed to return all the territory that Virginia had ceded.

+A statue of a lone Confederate soldier that marked the spot at which Confederate States of America (CSA) units from Alexandria left to join the Confederate Army at the beginning of the American Civil War stood in the center of the intersection of Washington and Prince streets for 131 years until June 2, 2020.
+M. Casper Buberl cast the piece, entitled Appomattox, in 1889.
+The United Daughters of the Confederacy, which owns the statue, had the monument removed because vandals had recently damaged other segregation-era statues during nationwide demonstrations.

 Old Town is chiefly known for its historic town houses, art galleries, antique shops, and restaurants as well as its unique cobblestone streets and red brick sidewalks.

 Some of the historic landmarks in Old Town include: